yassine/soxy-driver/README.md

 3) Create a network based on the driver
 `docker network create -d soxy-driver soxy_network`

-> Note: If you want to test against another proxy than the embedded tor-based one, you can pass the proxy params using the `-o` label.
+> Note 1 : If you want to test against another proxy than the embedded tor-based one, you can pass the proxy params using the `-o` label.
 For example : `docker network create -d soxy-driver soxy_network -o "soxy.proxyaddress"="%PROXY_HOST%" -o "soxy.proxyport"="%PROXY_PORT%"`, see the next section for all available configuration options.

 You can now create a container that uses the network formerly created and test the tunneling:

-`docker run --rm -it --net soxy_network uzyexe/curl -s https://check.torproject.org/api/ip`
+`docker run --rm -it --dns 8.8.8.8 --net soxy_network uzyexe/curl -s https://check.torproject.org/api/ip`

 Output : `{"IsTor":true,"IP":"%SOME_TOR_EXIT_NODE_IP_HERE%"}`

+> Note 2 : It is mandatory to specify a DNS server when creating containers, as by default docker will configure one through the loopback interface (127.0.0.22 as bind address).
+As per se, it impossible otherwise for the driver to intercept/tunnel the
+DNS traffic and prevent from  [dns-leaks](https://en.wikipedia.org/wiki/DNS_leak).

 ## Configuration options
 Configuration options are passed when creating a given network (See example above).
 Available options are :